 Beacon Tower Sound Commission: This is Moth Death: Timothea Armour

-Taking the form of a radio drama set in a pub, the audience are eavesdropping on the conversation at the next table where a band is having a post-rehearsal pint.
+The audience are eavesdropping on the conversation at a nearby table where a band is having a post-rehearsal pint.
 All of the band members are bats.

-Timothea Armour is an artist, writer (and furloughed bartender) living in Leith.
-Her work interested in the ways in which social lives and networks of support can be documented in art and through writing and through informal or amateur forms of knowledge and networks of distribution – anecdote, music fandom, field recording.
+Timothea Armour is an artist, writer (and bartender) living in Leith.
+She is interested in the ways in which social lives and networks of support can be documented in art and through writing and informal or amateur forms of knowledge and networks of distribution – anecdote, music fandom, field recording.